dshope11/FYS3150/code_examples/low_level/README.md

 That allows for a general updating of gravitational forces at the cost of looping extra over all entities (suboptimal looping).
 The strength is now that the changes I need to apply to the rest of my code when adding new entities (things that interact with the environment or other forces) are minimal, almost none: which is very nice if I want to make this simulation grow in complexity.

+It took me 6 hours to write the ECS code, the main difficulty was to get used to the new coding paradigm (again).
 Running the ECS code on an Apple M3 Pro ARM-CPU for $100$ particles I get a $\sim 8.00$ ms physics-update time.
 In this case, compared to AoS code we have no improvement other than the code is more easily maintainable... but does it scale better than OOP ?